The Bear Trap: What it is and How not to fall for it

 How Long Does a Bear Trap Last?

 A bear trap's duration can vary, lasting from a few hours to several weeks.
 In some instances, the price recovers within the same trading day.
-In others, the false downtrend might persist for days or weeks before reversing.
+In others, the false downtrend might persist for days before reversing.
 If a downward trend continues without a significant recovery, it may signal the beginning of a genuine bear market rather than a trap.

 Differences Between a Bear Trap and a Bear Market